-Yesterday, we looked at the difference between the twist of an s-twisted embroidery thread and the twist of a z-twisted embroidery thread.
+Yesterday, we looked at the difference between s-twisted and z-twisted embroidery thread.
 Today, we’ll look at how the twist affects certain stitches, just so you know that you should be aware of the difference in how z-twisted threads take to certain stitches.

 I’m beginning with a #5 perle cotton by DMC, which is an s-twisted thread.
 Here, I’m starting the stem stitch, working it from left to right with the working thread below the needle.